TheNourhan/TheNourhan/README.md

 ## About Me

-1+ Year of professional experience in front-end and back-end web development, fresh IT engineering graduate with strong computer science fundamentals skills.
+1+ years of professional experience in front-end and back-end web development, fresh IT engineering graduate with strong computer science fundamentals skills.
-Open source contributed to [Chromium](https://github.com/chromium/chromium) and [GitLab](https://about.gitlab.com/).
+Open source contributor in [Chromium](https://github.com/chromium/chromium) and [GitLab](https://about.gitlab.com/).

 - [A list of my open source contributions](https://gist.github.com/TheNourhan/b8cf1515e508288ae49dfa6011582a3f)